An introduction to matrix convex sets and free spectrahedra: -irreducible pencils and the Gleichstellensatz D-irreducible pencils and the Gleichstellensatz

 \subsection{Gleichstellensatz}

-a \\ In this chapter and the following we want to analyze the following questions: Given a free spectrahedron $S=\mathcal{D}_{I-L\ov X}$, can we find an easier and in some sense minimal description of $S$ as a spectrahedron?
-How does this minimal description relate to the monic linear pencil $L$ and is it unique?
-We will show that there are in some sense "minimal and indecomposable" pencils which form the building blocks to construct every spectrahedron containg $0$ in its interior and also every monic linear pencil.
-The decomposition into those building blocks will be unique up to unitary equivalence. \\ In the literature there are different approaches to deal with these questions.
-The most obvious way to approach these questions to look at the pencil $I-L \ov X$.
+a \\ In this chapter and the following we want to analyze the following questions: Given a free spectrahedron $S=\mathcal{D}_{\mathfrak{L}}$, can we find an easier and in some sense minimal description of $S$ as a spectrahedron?
+How does this minimal description relate to the monic linear pencil $\mathfrak{L}$ and is it unique?
+We will show that there are in some sense "minimal and indecomposable" pencils which form the building blocks to construct every spectrahedron containing $0$ in its interior and also every monic linear pencil.
+The decomposition into those building blocks will be unique up to unitary equivalence. \\[0.2cm] In the literature there are different approaches to deal with these questions.
+The most obvious way to approach these questions is to look at the spectrahedron $\mathcal{D}_\ml$ directly.
 We call $L \in \S^g$ irreducible if the $L_1,...,L_g$ admit no joint non-trivial invariant subspace.
-Helton, Klep and McCullough in [HKM4] called the tuple $L$ minimal if no smaller tuple $H$ describes the spectrahedron $\mathcal{D}_H$.
+Helton, Klep and McCullough in \cite{HKM4} call the tuple $L$ minimal if no smaller tuple $H$ describes the spectrahedron $\mathcal{D}_\mathfrak{L}$.
 They showed that two minimal descriptions of the same bounded spectrahedron are unitary equivalent (Gleichstellensatz).
-Furthermore they showed that the minimal tuple $H$ defining $\mathcal{D}_L$ is a direct summand of $L$.
-We will give a new proof of these results and generalize them to the unbounded setting (which was established already by Zalar in [Z] improving the techniques of [HKM4]).
-Furthermore we will show how these results lead to the existence of the "irreducible" building blocks mentioned above. \\ An alternative approach of Klep and Vol$\check{\text{c}}$i$\check{\text{c}}$ in [KV] deals with the free locus $\mathcal{Z}(L):=\{X \in \S^g \ | \ \ker L(X) \neq \{0\} \}$ instead of the spectrahedron $\mathcal{D}_L$.
+Furthermore they showed that the minimal tuple $H$ defining $\mathcal{D}_\mathfrak{L}$ is a direct summand of $L$.
+We will give a new proof of these results and generalize them to the unbounded setting (which was established already by Zalar in \cite{Z} by improving the techniques of \cite{HKM4}).
+Furthermore we will show how these results lead to the existence of the "irreducible" building blocks mentioned above. \\[0.2cm] An alternative approach of Klep and Vol$\check{\text{c}}$i$\check{\text{c}}$ in \cite{KV} deals with the free locus $\mathcal{Z}(\mathfrak{L}):=\{X \in \S^g \ | \ \ker \mathfrak{L}(X) \neq \{0\} \}$ instead of the spectrahedron $\mathcal{D}_\mathfrak{L}$.
 This leads to the same building blocks.
-We look further into this approach in the next chapter.
+We look further into this approach in the next subsection.